Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Methodology

-From (\ref{dSOC}), it can be seen that the battery SOH is related to the derivative of SOC.
-Since OCV, SOC, and SOH are closely correlated, we start developing our SOH estimation method by estimating $\frac{dOCV}{dt}$.
-When the current is constant and when the capacitor in the ECM reaches a steady state, the terminal voltage can be calculated by:
+Once the OCV during the relaxation is identified, the only missing piece in the SOC and SOH estimation method represented by (\ref{iteration1}) is estimating $\frac{dOCV}{dt}$.
+When the capacitor in the ECM reaches a steady state, the terminal voltage can be calculated by: